 Call 1 will fund and designate NIHR Global Health Research Centres in non-communicable diseases.

-Call 1 launched on 14 October 2020.
-The centres awarded funding will be announced in Spring 2022.
+Call 1 was launched on 14 October 2020.
+The centres awarded funding was announced in Spring 2022.

 We offer a wide variety of assistance during all stages of the research process.
 If in doubt, please get in touch.